RelEd: Program Overview

 After the Family Session, we will have two classroom sessions each month (even in months without a holiday—a week off every month).
 Calendar will be posted and handed out at Registration Events.

-NEW ORGANIZATION MODEL: NOT BY GRADE, BUT BY PROGRAM
+ORGANIZATION MODEL: NOT BY GRADE, BUT BY PROGRAM

 Instead of placing children into groups based on grade level (age), we have developed separate Programs to meet the individual needs of children: